zhangms1709/cervantes/README.md

 </details>

 These sentences are a significant improvement in several respects.
-The model is able to employ transition words with correct punctuation such as porque (because) and aunque (although).
-Also, the second sentence seems to be on the verge of meaning, as it is a prayer to God (Dios) which is common in the novel.
+The model is able to employ conjuctions and transition words with correct punctuation such as porque (because) and aunque (although).
+Moreover, the second sentence seems to be on the verge of meaning (although it is still gibberish), as it starts with a prayer to God (Dios).

-This model could have benefitted from significantly more training epochs, however that would be much more computationally taxing in both the lens of time and cost.
-The question is if there is a more efficient way to increase accuracy in a shorter time frame.
+This model could have benefitted from significantly more training epochs, however that would be much more computationally taxing in both the context of time and cost.
+The question thus is if there is a **more efficient way** to increase accuracy in a shorter time frame.

 ## SeqGAN